solid-design-system/solid/.changeset/eight-bats-roll.md

 Improved sd-dropdown a11y:

 - Correctly label icon-button dropdown triggers.
-- Fix focus on trigger after dropdown is hidden using keyboard.
+- Fix focus on the trigger after the dropdown is hidden using the keyboard.